MLitt/PgDip/PgCert Interdisciplinary English Studies

 Why this course?

-The MLitt in Interdisciplinary English Studies focuses on the representation, imaginary transformation and symbolisation of culture, as mediated through language and literature.
+The MLitt in Interdisciplinary English Studies focuses on the representation, imaginary transformation and symbolisation of culture, mediated through language and literature.

 Interested in postgraduate study?